arthexis/Tome/Mysteries/Principia/2 Copas: Mystery of Vessels.md

 ### Healing Factors

 This Mystery can help a subject heald much faster from a wound, as well as provide medical training to an Initiate.
+This can raise the rate of healing by a factor, greatly reducing healing time.
+Many non-critical wounds can be healed this way over a single day of rest.

-However, the magic of the Vessels cannot outright heal unless a source of lifeforce is spent in the spell.
+However, the magic of the Vessels cannot instantly heal, or heal wounds and diseases that would just get worse over time, unless a source of equivalent lifeforce is spent in the spell.
-In that case, the Mystery can channel the existing lifeforce into the vessel; otherwise lifeforce cannot be created out of nothing.
+In that case, the Mystery can channel the existing lifeforce into the vessel to perform miraclous healing.